Wotcnt/Wotcnt/README.md

 A **governing constraint architecture** that enforces lawful energy behavior across recursive systems.
 SERM-001 defines admissible recursion paths, energy budgets, collapse thresholds, and recovery envelopes, ensuring that coherence extension remains bounded, non-exploitative, and thermodynamically valid.
 It acts as the stabilizing matrix beneath SIERRA and Polyrifringence execution.

 ### 6️⃣ 🚪Codex-Gateway
 A **sovereign execution and presentation layer** that operationalizes Codex-aligned systems in a closed environment.
-Codex-Gateway provides the structured entry point, sequencing, and control surfaces through which recursive systems are initialized, observed, and validated—without external networks, cloud dependencies, or opaque infrastructure.
+Codex-Gateway provides the structured entry point, sequencing, and control surfaces through which recursive systems are initialized, observed, and validated; without external networks, cloud dependencies, or opaque infrastructure.

 ### 5️⃣ 🖥️Codex-Core
 A **foundational constraint and continuity layer** governing scope, provenance, and interpretive discipline across all Codex-aligned systems.
 Codex-Core operates beneath Polyrifringence, Conner-Core, SERM-001, SIERRA, and RSANCS, ensuring that recursion, symbolism, computation, and disclosure remain **bounded, non-anthropic, thermodynamically lawful, and falsifiable**.